OmarMesqq/dockerzone/README.md

 # Dockerzone

-[Dangerzone](https://github.com/freedomofpress/dangerzone) isn't available in most Linux distros repositoires.
+[Dangerzone](https://github.com/freedomofpress/dangerzone) isn't available in most Linux distros repositories.
 Because of this, one has to add third party repos to their systems package manager, which is not exactly a safe thing to do.